pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 finalization).

-At the point of publishing this post, the fixes got merged to the 2.7/3.9/3.10 branches of PyPy, and we'll have to do a release with the fixes at some point.
+At the point of publishing this post, the fixes got merged to the 2.7/3.9/3.10 branches of PyPy, and will be part of the next release (v7.3.16).

 # The technical details of the bug